How to use data, IT systems to address social determinants

 Ultimately, the solution lies in understanding the intersection of people, process and technology—where a variety of organizations can leverage data to assess the populations to be targeted, their core issues, ways in which interventions can be most effective and how to initiate action.

-Nina Miranda and Michelle Aiyanyor are healthcare experts at PA Consulting
+Nina Miranda is a healthcare expert at PA Consulting